AyandaAde/triple-i-backend/SETUP_GUIDE.md

   }'
 ```

-## Troubleshooting

-### Common Issues

-1. **OpenAI API Key Error**
-   - Ensure your `.env` file contains a valid `OPENAI_API_KEY`
-   - Verify the API key has sufficient credits

-2. **Excel File Format Error**
-   - Ensure the Excel file has the correct column names
-   - Check that all required sheets are present
-   - Verify the file is saved as `.xlsx` format

-3. **Database Connection Issues**
-   - Ensure the application has write permissions in the directory
-   - Check that SQLite is properly installed

-4. **Memory Issues with Large Files**
-   - For large Excel files, consider processing in smaller batches
-   - Monitor system memory usage during processing

 ### Logs and Debugging

 The application logs processing information to the console.
 Key log messages include:
-- "Connected to the API." - Upload endpoint accessed
 - "Processing sheet: [sheet_name]" - Excel sheet being processed
 - "Matched '[sheet_name]' → [ModelClass]" - Data model matching

-## Support

-For technical support or questions about the API, please refer to the API documentation at http://localhost:8000/docs when the server is running.